 Money Saving Tip #4 – Alcoholic Drinks

-Drinks on the resort run $8 to $10 US each (maybe $12 for a Cadillac Margarita).
+Drinks on the resort run $10 to $13 US each (maybe $15 for a Cadillac Margarita).
 So make sure you know when happy hour is and what the drink of the day is.
-If you plan to drink often, it is worth making some of your own.
+If you plan to drink often, making your own drinks is important part of saving money while on vacation in Mexico.
 You can get the liquor at the market right on the resort.
-It will cost you 20 or 30% more than the grocery store, but still cadillac margaritamuch cheaper than poolside service.
+It will cost you 20 or 30% more than the grocery store, but still much cheaper than poolside service.
 One of the easiest things is gin and tonic, however gin is available only at the more American style stores like Walmart or La Comer.

 If you go into Puerto Vallarta for any reason, the La Playa liquor stores on the main highway have the best liquor prices and variety.